Frequently Asked Questions About Going Solar

 - Do my solar panels produce power when the sun isn't shining?

-Peak solar production happens during longer, sunnier days, but cloudy and shorter days will still produce solar energy to power your home.
+Peak solar production happens during longer, sunnier days, usually between 9 am to 3 pm, but cloudy and shorter days will still produce solar energy to power your home.
 At nighttime, your panels will not generate power.

-- What happens if there is snow on solar panels?
+- What happens if there is snow on my solar panels?

 Snow generally isn't heavy enough to cause structural issues with solar panels and the tilted design helps snow slide off in a self-cleaning way.
 Snow coverage can, however, block sunlight, preventing solar panels from producing energy.
 Steeper roofs shed snow faster and allow the system to begin producing sooner, while lower pitched roofs will retain snow longer.
-Creative Energies' design optimizes the system to release snow naturally rather than needing to remove it manually.
-Energy loss from snow is factored into our calculations.
+Creative Energies factors in snowpack when designing a system so that it releases snow naturally rather than needing to remove it manually.
+Energy loss from snow is factored into our calculations when providing an estimate.

 - How long will solar panels last?